thomasdonlon/gc_orbit_fitting/README.md

 and uses python 3

 This is designed to be a galactocentric orbit fitting algorithm that takes in data points for candidate stars and fits a best likelihood orbit to them.
 This method is not yet currently described in any papers (but one will likely come out eventually).
 Different parts of the method are partially described in the appendix of Newby et al. 2013 and Willett et al. 2009.

 Currently under intense development and subject to plenty of debugging, reworking, and changes.

+test.py is currently used for debugging purposes, but will eventually be used for actual testing of individual parts of the repository